japila-books/spark-sql-internals/docs/spark-sql-checkpointing.md

 # Checkpointing

-*Dataset Checkpointing* is a feature of Spark SQL to truncate a logical query plan that could specifically be useful for highly iterative data algorithms (e.g. Spark MLlib that uses Spark SQL's `Dataset` API for data manipulation).
+**Checkpointing** is a feature of Spark SQL to truncate a logical query plan that could specifically be useful for highly iterative data algorithms (e.g. Spark MLlib that uses Spark SQL's `Dataset` API for data manipulation).

 [NOTE]
 ====